Kaunissaare Reservoir

-Kaunissaare Reservoir is located on Jägala river in Kaunissaare Village, Anija Parish, Harju County, Estonia, near Kehra.
+The Kaunissaare Reservoir (Kaunissaare veehoidla) is a lake in Estonia.
+It is located on the Jägala River in the village of Kaunissaare in Anija Parish, Harju County, near Kehra.

-The reservoir is part of the Tallinn water supply system and is connected to Pirita, Soodla and Aavoja rivers via canals.
+The reservoir is part of the Tallinn water supply system and is connected to the Pirita, Soodla, and Aavoja rivers via canals.

+Physical description

-The area of the reservoir is 29 ha, average depth is 2.3 m and maximum depth is 5 m.
+The lake has an area of 30.0 ha, and it has three islands with a combined area of 0.5 ha.
+The lake has an average depth of 2.3 m and a maximum depth of 5.0 m.
+It is 1360 m long, and its shoreline measures 4070 m.
+It has a volume of 1603000 m3.

 History

 The construction of the reservoir took place between 1980 and 1984.

-A fish passage was built between the reservoir and downstream Jägala river in 2015.
+A fish passage was built between the reservoir and downstream Jägala River in 2015.